 The 4 Processes of the Water Cycle and Some Cool Facts

 Without water, life would not exist.
-Imagine all the amount of water that we all use every day in our lives!
+Imagine the amount of water that we all use every day in our lives!
 Plants and animals also use water every day!
 Even our factories and machines need water to run on.
 So, how does water on Earth never run out?

 1. Evaporation

-The Sun heats up the water on Earth that is found in rivers, oceans and lakes.
+The Sun heats up the water on Earth that is found in rivers, oceans, and lakes.
 When the temperature of water rises, some of the water turns from liquid to gas.
 This gas is called water vapour, and the turning process is called “evaporation”.
 Evaporation also occurs in plants.
 Some water turns into vapour through the leaves of plants.
 This process is called transpiration.
 The water vapour rises up in the sky and settles in the atmosphere, then it gathers to form clouds.

 2. Condensation

 Water vapour in the clouds starts to cool down.
 The air moves the clouds around the globe.
-When vapour is cool enough, it turns into water again, mostly as rain.
+When vapour is cool enough, it turns into the water again, mostly as rain.
 The transition from gas to liquid is called “condensation”.
 So, condensation is the opposite of evaporation.

 3. Precipitation

 When too much water vapour gets condensed, water drops in the clouds become too heavy for the air to hold.
-As a result, they fall down from the sky in the form of rain, sleet, snow or hail.
-The water falling process is called “precipitation”.
+As a result, they fall down from the sky in the form of rain, sleet, snow, or hail.
+The water-falling process is called “precipitation”.

 4. Collection

-The final part of the water cycle is called “collection”.
+The final part of the cycle is called “collection”.
 Water that falls from the sky is collected in many ways, and then it will evaporate back into the air to begin the cycle all over again.

 Some water falls directly into oceans, rivers or lakes.
 Water that falls on the land may flow on the ground until it reaches oceans, rivers or lakes.
 This water is called “surface run-off”.
 If the water falls on plants, it may evaporate again from the leaves through transpiration, or it may soak into the soil.
 From the soil, water slowly moves through the ground until it reaches a river, a lake or an ocean.